Pertti Kurikan Nimipäivät: Formation (2004–2012)

 Pertti Kurikan Nimipäivät began in a workshop run by Lyhty, a charity for adults with developmental disabilities.
 In 2004, Pertti Kurikka, the future guitarist of the band, met organizer Kalle Pajamaa of Lyhty.
-Pajamaa, who remains manager of the band today, noticed Kurikka's potential and sought to establish a band based upon him.
+Pajamaa noticed Kurikka's potential and sought to establish a band based upon him.
 They worked on the band's formation over the next five years, and in 2009 the band made its debut.

 In 2009, Finnish director Pekka Karjalainen sought music performed by people with disabilities for the film Vähän kunnioitusta, which tells the story of a young girl with a learning disability aspiring to live an independent and normal life.
 Pertti Kurikan Nimipäivät is featured in the film with their first-ever demo: "Kallioon!".
 The song became a hit, and the band soon discovered that they had a following outside the circle of disabled people.

 In 2012, their fame grew as they were the main subject of The Punk Syndrome, a Finnish documentary film.
 The documentary, depicting the band's story from its outset to their first European tour, earned them a following in Scandinavia and Germany.